MicrosoftDocs/memdocs/windows-365/enterprise/troubleshoot-windows-365-boot.md

 This command shows all the Microsoft-maintained apps (like QuickAssist, Microsoft Family, and so on) on the physical device.
 In order for Windows 365 Boot to work correctly, confirm the following versions:

 - Windows 365 app version 1.1.162.0 or later.
-- Azure Virtural Desktop (HostApp) app version 1.2.4159. or later.
+- Azure Virtual Desktop (HostApp) app version 1.2.4159. or later.

 Windows 365 Boot also requires that the physical device is in the **Beta channel of the Windows Insider Program**.